Short Courses

 Tectonic and Structural Framework for precious metal deposits in north america

-Instructor: Dave Rhys (Panterra), Franck Valli (Newmont), and Amanda Hughes (University of Arizona)
+Instructors: Dave Rhys (Panterra), Franck Valli (Newmont), and Amanda Hughes (University of Arizona)

 - 3 Days